Biostatistical Methods I: Basic Principles [CC02]

 Full weekdays, except Wednesdays.
 The 4th week is a study week.

 Prof. Eric Boersma, ir., PhD, Isabella Kardys, MD PhD,

 Detailed information about this course:

 The analysis of collected data is an inevitable part of almost any medical research project.
 Consequently, knowledge of and insight in the basic principles of data-analysis are essential for medical researchers.
 The course CC02 - Biostatistical Methods I: basic principles is designed to teach classical and basic statistical techniques for the analysis of medical research data.
-The course comprises lectures as well as computer practicals, in which students will apply the widely used statistical software package SPSS to work through exercises.
+The course comprises lectures as well as computer practicals, in which students will apply the widely used statistical software packages SPSS and/or R to work through exercises.